-The Bridgeway Curriculum, which is recognized and accepted globally, is currently being used and followed.
-As for the Modern Greek (elective subject), we concentrate mainly on everyday speaking skills.
-Homework assignments are limited, since most of the work is done in class.
-There is also regular interaction between the International students and their Greek peers in the Greek school, in the form of field trips, projects and electives (P.E., Art, Music, Computers).
+The Bridgeway Curriculum, is currently being used and followed.
+As for the Modern Greek (elective subject), it is approached as a foreign language.
+The curriculum includes the development of all communication skills (writing, reading, listening comprehension, speaking).
+It is possible to choose to participate in level certification exams in accordance with the European Framework of Reference for Language Learning.
+There is also regular interaction between the International students and their Greek peers in the Greek school, in the form of field trips, projects and certain electives.

 A great deal of consideration is given to the question of homework.
-Having spent more than six hours at school, reading, writing and working on other core subjects, we believe that our children should not have to spend too much time on further study once they get home.
 Homework on regular basis is good training for self-discipline in future studies.
 Sometimes there is work to finish off; other times homework will reinforce a lesson covered during the day.
 Best of all, there is always reading!
 Parents should take the time to read to their children and allow the child to read the reading material back.
 We believe that reading should always be treated as a pleasure.
 Homework should be done in an area without distractions – no background noise like television or family conversations.
 Some parents prefer to supervise this time, but we ask that they allow the children to make their own mistakes as the teacher needs to know exactly how much of the lesson has been understood.

 All pupils in grades K - 6 are required to wear the school uniform, which consists of a shirt with the school stamp on top and black or blue trousers or skirt on the bottom.
+Please ask the Admissions Office for the location of the school uniform retailer.
 Children may also wear whatever footwear they wish.
 Comfortable shoes with a good grip, such as sneakers are recommended to facilitate running and playing during recess.
-For the PE class, sneakers are required.
-Please ask the Main Office for the location of the school uniform retailer.
+For the PE class, workout pants and sneakers are required.

 Students are encouraged to attend a variety of art exhibitions and theatrical performances throughout the academic year.
 In addition, the proximity of the school to the center of Chania provides many opportunities for cultural appreciation.
 A visit to the historical ruins and museums of the city are part of the curriculum.
 Educational trips will also be undertaken in order to enhance any material learned in class.
 In addition, spontaneous field trips may also take place.
-A permission slip will be provided beforehand in these instances.
 These Educational – Cultural field trips and visits, which are organized during the school year, are strictly for students – teachers.
 In case there is a visit in which the parents can participate, we will notify them well in advance and their participation will be more than welcome.

 Since integration is an integral part of our students’ education, on Friday afternoons, the school provides extra curriculum activities for both International and Greek students.
-These consist of arts and crafts, dancing, sports, clay modeling, recycling crafts and various other activities.
-The schedule and dates for the Friday afternoon classes are announced as soon as the program comes out.
+These consist of arts and crafts, dancing, sports, gardening, robotics and various other activities.
+The final options and dates for the Friday afternoon classes are announced as soon as the program comes out.

-It is important that students be in attendance every day and arrive at school on time.
+It is important that students be in attendance every day and arrive at school on time, before the bell rings.
+Students can have up to 20 excused absences per year.
+Once they go over that number, they will be labeled as a chronic absentee.
 If a student is to be absent for the day, please contact the Director of Studies or the secretary’s office.
 Students are responsible for any and all schoolwork assignments missed during their absences.
 We strongly discourage students being taken out of the classroom before the school day is over.

 The Department of Consultant’s Office is a pioneering sector of our school.
 It is aimed not only to help students but also to give any advice requested by the parents.
 It helps students with learning difficulties, cooperation, or behavioral problems.
 It offers its consultancy in addressing any problem that arises with the close cooperation of the school staff and parents.